 The adaptive mesh refinement feature is used to refine the mesh near the shocks.
-The L_2 norm is set to compute the error estimate.
-The Maximum number of refinements is set to 2 with an Element growth rate of 1.7 (the number of elements increases by about 70% at every refinement).
+The $L_2$ norm is set to compute the error estimate.
+The Maximum number of adaptations is set to 2 with an Element count growth factor of 1.7 (the number of elements increases by about 70% at every refinement).
+Allow coarsening is used to coarse the mesh in regions where the flow variables are uniform.
 Depending on the amount of computer memory available, the maximum number of refinements could be decreased, or increased to improve the resolution of the shock waves.